Owez/yark/README.md

 - Don't create a new archive again if you just want to update it, yark accumulates all new metadata for you via timestamps
 - Feel free to suggest new features via the issues tab on this repository
-- Scheduling isn't a feature yet, please use [`cron`](https://en.wikipedia.org/wiki/Cron) or something similar
+- Scheduling isn't a feature just yet, please use [`cron`](https://en.wikipedia.org/wiki/Cron) or something similar!
-- Scheduling once a day is recommended because getting metadata takes ages!